Quasi-locality for \'{e}tale groupoids: introduction

 To introduce the notion of quasi-locality for general groupoids, we would like to mimic the approach for metric spaces.
 Recall from Section \ref{ssec:motivating example} that for a discrete metric space $(X,d)$ with bounded geometry, we have a natural ambient $C^*$-algebra $\B(\ell^2(X))$.
 For operators in $\B(\ell^2(X))$, we have the notion of finite propagation and quasi-locality to form the associated $C^*$-algebras.
 The main difficulty to generalise the notion of quasi-locality to general groupoids is that firstly we have to draw the border of a proper class of operators so that the notion of quasi-locality thereon has the chance to recover the reduced groupoid $C^*$-algebra.

 Let us explain our strategy in details.
 For a locally compact \'{e}tale groupoid $\G$, we follow the steps below:

 \textbf{Step I.} We need to choose a suitable candidate for the ambient $C^*$-algebra $\A$.
-The criterion is that $\A$ should be large enough to include the $\ast$-algebra $C_c(\G)$, while not too large so that a well-defined notion of quasi-locality can indeed characterise the reduced groupoid $C^*$-algebra $C^*_r(\G)$ when $\G$ is ``well-behaved''.
+The criterion is that $\A$ should be large enough to include the $\ast$-algebra $C_c(\G)$, while not too large so that a well-defined notion of quasi-locality has the chance to characterise the reduced groupoid $C^*$-algebra $C^*_r(\G)$ when $\G$ is ``well-behaved''.
 Moreover in the case of coarse groupoid, the ambient $C^*$-algebra $\A$ should be (\emph{almost}\footnote{As we shall see in Example \ref{eg:coarse groupoid for LL2G}, $\A$ is smaller than $\B(\ell^2(X))$.
 However this does not cause any trouble when considering quasi-local operators (see Example \ref{ex:coarse groupoid again}).}) the same as $\B(\ell^2(X))$.

 \textbf{Step II.} We would like to define the notion of compact support and quasi-locality for operators in the ambient $C^*$-algebra $\A$ chosen in \textbf{Step I} so that compactly supported operators are nothing but those from $C_c(\G)$.
-Moreover in the case of coarse groupoid, the notion of quasi-locality should recover the uniform quasi-local algebra $C^*_{uq}(X)$ introduced by Roe (see also \cite{li2021quasi}).
+Moreover in the case of the coarse groupoid, the notion of quasi-locality should recover the uniform quasi-local algebra $C^*_{uq}(X)$ introduced by Roe (see also \cite{li2021quasi}).

-\textbf{Step III.} Finally we aim to show that when $\G$ is amenable (which is equivalent to Property A in the case of coarse groupoid), elements in the reduced groupoid $C^*$-algebra $C^*_r(\G)$ can be characterised by the property of quasi-locality, which fulfils our task.
+\textbf{Step III.} Finally we aim to show that when $\G$ is amenable (which is equivalent to Property A in the case of the coarse groupoid), elements in the reduced groupoid $C^*$-algebra $C^*_r(\G)$ can be characterised by the property of quasi-locality, which fulfils our task.